RamRaj110/Class_Node/Days4/Notes.md

 2. It give Nodejs the ability to handle the asynchronous task(non-blocking operation).

 -------------------------------------------------------
-1. You run some async code like apicall, fs.readfile().
-Nodejs send the request to our Hero Libuv.
+1. You run some async code like apicall, fs.readfile(),setTimeout. v8 engine send the request to our Hero Libuv.
 2.Libuv put in a thread pool(background)
 3.Once the task finishes, Libuv sends back the result in callstack and js execute immediatly.